Complementizer: C can develop from a preposition

 With non-finite clauses, English for in sentences like I would prefer for there to be a table in the corner shows a preposition that has arguably developed into a complementizer.
 (The sequence for there in this sentence is not a prepositional phrase under this analysis.)

 C can develop from a verb

 In many languages of West Africa and South Asia, the form of the complementizer can be related to the verb say.
-In these languages, the complementizer is also called the quotative.
-The quotative performs many extended functions in these languages.
+In those languages, the complementizer is also called the quotative, which performs many extended functions.

 Empty complementizers

 Some analyses allow for the possibility of invisible or "empty" complementizers.
-An empty complementizer is considered to be present when there is not a word, even though the rules of grammar expect one.
-The complementizer (for example, "that") is usually said to be understood – i.e., an English speaker knows it is there, and so it does not need to be said.
+That is considered to be present if there is no word even though the rules of grammar expect one.
+The complementizer (for example, "that") is usually said to be understood.
+An English-speaker knows that it is there and so it does not need to be said.
 Its existence in English has been proposed based on the following type of alternation: